-When it comes to speeding, the same laws and sentencing applies for smart motorways, but you have a much higher chance of being caught on a smart motorway due to the number of cameras.
-Also, not many people know the cameras that enforce the variable speed limits can also catch you for travelling over the national speed limit when the variable limit isn’t in place.
+When it comes to speeding, the same laws and sentencing applies for smart motorways.
+You have a much higher chance of being caught on a smart motorway due to the number of cameras.
+Also, not many people know the cameras that enforce the variable speed limits can also catch you for travelling over the national speed limit.
+Even when the variable limit isn’t in place.

 What to do if you Break Down on a Smart Motorway

-If you are unfortunate enough to be involved in an accident or breakdown on a smart motorway then here’s what you need to do:
+In the event that you are involved in an accident or breakdown on a smart motorway then here’s what you need to do: